LIMAI-Lab/Alexandria/README.md

 - can a company / organization be an author? yes, but all the members have to have their own account.

+>[!IMPORTANT]
+> As an Author you will hold the rights of authorship but you resigns the rights of distribution, which are explicitly made free of access and download from this platform.

 ### Reviewer

 The role of the reviewer is to act as an expert unbiased validator of third party work contributing to the Peer Review process.